-No matter the reason for the special diet, it’s important that your child has the nutrients they need for growth, health and energy.
+No matter the reason for the special diet, it’s important that your child has the nutrients and energy they need:

 If your baby is born with a genetic condition that affects their ability to deal with a particular nutrient, they will need a special diet for life.